 - Select a sentiment.
 Mine is a direct quotation from I Corinthians 13.
 (By the way, if you're like me and love the King James Version of the Bible, you might enjoy the New King James Version.
 It's pretty much the 1611 version with some updates (especially pronouns and verb forms).
 It retains the beautiful, comforting "feel" of the KJV but is a bit easier to read and understand--and to inscribe upon a pillow.)

 - Decide upon spacing.
-After seeing my final product, I wish I'd placed the verse a little higher on the pillow.
-Oh, well.
+After seeing my final product, I wish I'd placed the verse a little higher on the pillow, so I suggest you think about that before you start.
+Learn from my mistake!

 - Use a ruler or straightedge to draw guidelines.
 You can use a special pen with disappearing ink that's made specifically for this purpose, or do as I did and simply make lines with a pencil and later erase them.
 Use whatever you have, but don't skip the lines.